 Huntington has the largest and widest stretch of sand in Orange County.
-If your Labor Day plans include spending a day at Huntington Beach plan on arriving early to stake out a spot.
-Especially if you want a fire ring.
-Don’t forget to bring your bike.
+If your Labor Day plans include spending a day at Huntington Beach, plan on arriving early to stake out a spot.
+Especially if you want a fire ring, don’t forget to bring your bike.
 The beach trial runs from Sunset Beach all the way to the wedge.

 Labor Day Weekend Road Trips

-Attractions along the way include Cornell Winery, Paramount Ranch, and the Rock Store, this Mecca of motorized madness is the one the best places to drink, eat and enjoy some the coolest machinery known to man.
+Attractions along the way include Cornell Winery, Paramount Ranch, and the Rock Store, this Mecca of motorized madness is one the best places to drink, eat and enjoy some of the coolest machinery known to man.

 This old western town is alive and kicking.
-At its height, Calico boasted a population of 1,200 people, and over 500 silver mines.
-Besides the usual assortment of bars, brothels, gambling halls and a few churches.
+At its height, Calico boasted a population of 1,200 people and over 500 silver mines.
+Besides the usual assortment of bars, brothels, gambling halls, and a few churches.
 Today streets that were once full of silver miners are now populated with tourists eager to explore all the town has to offer.

 A very cool place to visit near Palm Springs.
-Wildlife enthusiast will get their fill, as they will enjoy catching a peep of Big Horn sheep, bobcats, coyotes, bear and deer that live on the Preserve lands.
-There are also trout ponds, mallard ducks in the nearby marshland, and the occasional spotting of a mountain lion.
+Wildlife enthusiast will get their fill, as they will enjoy catching a peep of Big Horn sheep, bobcats, coyotes, bears, and deer that live on the Preserve lands.
+There are also ponds, mallard ducks in the nearby marshland, and the occasional spotting of a mountain lion.

-Located in the high desert of Yucca Valley Pioneertown was originally built in the 1940s as an old west movie set.
-Today locals keep the western tradition alive holding mock gunfights from April through October on Pioneer town’s Main Street.
-Pioneertown is a make believe Ghost Town but still well worth a look.
+Located in the high desert of Yucca Valley, Pioneertown was originally built in the 1940s as an old west movie set.
+Today locals keep the western tradition alive, holding mock gunfights from April through October on Pioneer town’s Main Street.
+Pioneertown is a make-believe Ghost Town but still well worth a look.

 Labor Day Weekend Camping

 Most Southern California beach campgrounds book up months in advance.
-If you delayed making reservations there is still a chance to snap up a site if you can pick up a canceled reservation.
+If you delayed making reservations, there is still a chance to snap up a site if you can pick up a canceled reservation.

 California’s central coast offers several amazing campgrounds on or near the beach.
-This area of California is less populated than SoCal so there may be some open sites even if you have not booked in advance.
+This area of California is less populated than SoCal, so there may be some open sites even if you have not booked in advance.

-If camping is on your bucket list you’re going to love this list of amazing California lakes.
+If camping is on your bucket list, you’re going to love this list of amazing California lakes.
 Perfect for a weekend adventure or an entire vacation.
-Secluded Alpine Lakes to huge freshwater reservoirs these California lakes offer fishing, boating, hiking, and lakefront campgrounds.
+Secluded Alpine Lakes to huge freshwater reservoirs, these California lakes offer fishing, boating, hiking, and lakefront campgrounds.
 Discover the best places to camp by a lake in California.